neonevm/neon-evm.docs/docs/neonpass/transferring_spl_tokens.md

 Initial conditions:
   * Your Neon EVM account contains non-zero USDT-balance.
+  * You have a non-zero NEON balance to pay the withdrawal approval fee.
   * Your Solana account contains non-zero SOL-balance to pay fee.

 Transferring tokens using Neon Pass takes 3 stages: